chipguyhere/RuggedPaxCompanion/README.md

 (e.g. a lock that failing to engage with the door due to incomplete closure or poor alignment).

 # Reset button
-The small button in the middle of the board is a reset button.
+The small button near the middle of the board is a reset button.
 The board will also reset if the top (configuration) button is held for about 8 seconds.